KZN Ezemvelo Wildlife operate and manage all public game reserves in KwaZulu Natal.

 3. Addo Elephant Game Reserve situated close to Port Elizabeth.

 Each province within South Africa offers you a different feel combined with the incredible wildlife species that one may encounter while in the various game reserves it sure to be incredible.
-Heritage Tours & Safaris offers overnight safari packages to the majority of these game reserves with years of experience in safari travel we are sure to make your next safari outing a memorable and enjoyable one.
+Heritage Tours & Safaris offers overnight South African Safari Packages to the majority of these game reserves with years of experience in safari travel we are sure to make your next safari outing a memorable and enjoyable one.
 We hope and trust that you will enjoy and visit the various game reserves in South Africa.

 Please do note that all Game Reserves in South Africa have pretty much the same rules, please do adhere to them at all times.